j0hax/j0hax.github.io/content/_index.md

 # Hello there!

 My name is Johannes, and I go by the handle `j0hax` online.
-This is my personal site, filled with random information pertaining to me.
+I am currently studying computer science at the Leibniz University of Hannover.

 ## TL;DR